By Thomas Martin Salazar:

 To pass major reform bills, we do not need a veto machine driven by ideology.
 We need legislators, both men and women, who will be brave and draw up these much needed reforms.
 These bills will be written by Democrats and Republicans.
 What we need in America is a president who is able to work with the leadership of both parties to get the major reform bills passed.
 Gary Johnson is not that man.

 In conclusion, the President must have the ability to do more than just veto legislations and pass executive orders.
 Rather, the President needs to be a leader who can take control and deal with the important issues of the day.
 Thus, for those who dream of immigration reform and balanced budgets, I would not look to Gary Johnson.
 He is not your man, besides the fact that it is impossible for him to win the Electoral College.
 Therefore, in November you can vote for Gary Johnson because he fits your ideological mold (knowing that he will lose), or you can sacrifice your pride and vote for a leader who can work across party lines to set our nation back on track.

 Editors note: as with all blog postings that appear with a by-line, the opinions presented are the author’s and not necessarily the positions of Cafe Con Leche Republicans.

 Thomas Martin Salazar is an Arizona leader of the Café con Leche Republicans.
-Thomas was born and raised in Arizona.
-He holds a Bachelor’s degree in History from Grand Canyon University and is currently working on obtaining a MDiv in Biblical Communication from Phoenix Seminary.
-Thomas has also served as the Grand Canyon University College Republicans Vice President and interim President (February 2007-April 2008) and as a Maricopa County Republican Precinct committeeman (August 2009 – August 2012).
+He holds a Bachelor’s degree in History from Grand Canyon University, and is currently in working on obtaining his MDiv in Biblical Communication from Phoenix Seminary.
+Thomas has also served as the Grand Canyon University College Republicans Vice President and interim President (February 2007-April 2008), and as a Maricopa County Republican Precinct committeeman from August 2009 – August 2012.